foundersandcoders/xhr-workshop/README.md

 ### 2. Open index.html in your browser

 - As you can see, there is a box to type in a searching phrase and a *Search* button.
-  When the user has typed in the phrase, they should be able to trigger the API call to Giphy by pressing the *Search*         button.

 ### 3. Open index.js